Educ00/rcomp-2324/doc/sprint2/review.md

 **Beatriz Morais (1221401)**

 ## 2. Overview ##
 The team has successfully completed the tasks assigned to them.
+We only have one feature that doesn't work very well, which is that the laptops are unable to connect to the access points in the campus simulation

 ## 3. Subtasks Assignment ##